-Sharon Glazer, division chair Courtney Gasser, program director, M.S. in Applied Psychology, counseling psychology concentration Thomas Mitchell, program director, M.S. in Applied Psychology, industrial and organizational psychology concentration John Donahue, program director, Certificate in Professional Counseling Studies Sharon Glazer, program director, Certificate in Global Industrial and Organizational Psychology
+John Donahue, program director, Certificate in Professional Counseling Studies Courtney Gasser, program director, M.S. in Counseling Psychology Sharon Glazer, program director, Certificate in Global Industrial and Organizational Psychology Thomas Mitchell, program director, M.S.
+Industrial and Organizational Psychology

 Educating students for life and for work, the Division of Applied Behavioral Sciences is committed to developing and offering educational and professional programs of the highest quality to meet the emerging needs of students, the community and the region.
 This division offers an undergraduate program leading to a degree in psychology; an accelerated B.A./M.S. option in psychology is also offered.
 The division also offers a graduate program leading to a degree in applied psychology, with concentrations in counseling psychology (offering practitioner and science specializations) and industrial/organizational psychology.
 The practitioner specialization within the counseling psychology concentration is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC) for the period of February 2022 through February 2030.
 Additionally, the division offers a certificate program in professional counseling studies, which prepares students for Maryland and national licensure as licensed clinical professional counselors (LCPCs), as well as a post-master's certificate in global industrial and organizational psychology.